undyau/meos-oz/README.md

 - Default Eventor is Australian Eventor
 - Support to print sticky label results
 - Fastest legs bold-printed on splits
-- Automated support for known ranges of rental SI cards
 - Class position on splits
 - Enhanced score event support in splits and results
 - Support for weird Sydney age classes in quick entry mode